 Stray or free-roaming cats that are friendly and would do well in a home are made available for adoption or placed in our adoption preparation programs.
 Feral cats that would not be appropriate or happy as pets are sterilized, ear-tipped, vaccinated, and released in the same outdoor location where they were found.

 If there are stray or feral cats in your community that need sterilization surgery, you can participate in our Community Cats program by trapping and transporting community cats to one of our shelters.
-Call our Community Cats Coordinator at 763-432-4892 for more information on how to get involved.
+Call us at 763-432-4892 for more information on how to get involved.

 Community Cats FAQs